 Conclusion

 Getting your legs in shape for hockey requires dedication and hard work, but the rewards are well worth it.
-By incorporating the tips outlined in this article, you can improve your leg strength, power, explosiveness, and endurance, and ultimately perform better on the ice.
+By incorporating the tips outlined in this article, you can improve your leg strength, power, explosiveness, and stamina, and ultimately perform better on the ice.